Q: What is Amazon WorkSpaces?

 Q: Can I control client device access to Amazon WorkSpaces without using digital certificates?

-At this time Amazon WorkSpaces can use digital certificates only with macOS and Microsoft Windows client devices.
+A: At this time Amazon WorkSpaces can use digital certificates only with macOS and Microsoft Windows, Android, and Android compatible Chrome OS devices.

 Q: What is Multi-Factor Authentication (MFA)?